States urge court to protect children from harmful mandate Government regulation interferes with doctor-patient relationship

 “The government itself admits that these procedures are harmful and exempts its own Medicare and Medicaid plans from having to provide them, yet is forcing private doctors to ignore their medical judgment and potentially harm children,” said Windham.

-The Becket Fund for Religious Liberty is defending Franciscan Alliance, a religious hospital network sponsored by the Sisters of St. Francis of Perpetual Adoration, and the Christian Medical & Dental Associations from the new government regulation.
-The States of Texas, Wisconsin, Nebraska, Kentucky, Kansas, Louisiana, Arizona, and Mississippi joined the Becket Fund’s legal challenge.
+Becket is defending Franciscan Alliance, a religious hospital network sponsored by the Sisters of St. Francis of Perpetual Adoration, and the Christian Medical & Dental Associations from the new government regulation.
+The States of Texas, Wisconsin, Nebraska, Kentucky, Kansas, Louisiana, Arizona, and Mississippi joined Becket’s legal challenge.
 More information can be found at www.transgendermandate.org.